-- 3.5 A Member in Public Practice utilising Outsourced Services should evaluate the Member's ability to comply with Subsection 113 Professional Competence and Due Care of the Code. - A Member in Public Practice who is considering utilising Outsourced Services should take reasonable steps to determine that the Outsourced Service Provider has the required professional competence, skills, capacity, policies and procedures to conduct the Outsourced Services and to manage the risks associated with Outsourcing.
-As part of the risk management process, prior to sharing confidential information with an Outsourced Service Provider, the Member should evaluate the Outsourced Service Provider's controls to safeguard such information, including whether the Outsourced Service Provider has appropriate systems and procedures in place to prevent unauthorised access. - 3.7 When a Member in Public Practice is considering using Outsourced Services, the Member should determine the Client's specific requirements and whether there is any prohibition on the use of Outsourced Services, including the use of an Outsourced Service Provider operating outside of Australia. - 3.8 A Member in Public Practice who utilises an Outsourced Service Provider retains the primary responsibility to deliver the Professional Service in accordance with the Terms of Engagement with the Client and in compliance with the ethical requirements of the Code and applicable Professional Standards. - 3.9 Where a Member in Public Practice utilises Outsourced Services, the Member should disclose to the Client the geographical location of the Outsourced Service Provider and the nature and extent to which Outsourced Services are used in the delivery of the Professional Service to the Client.
+- 3.54 A Member in Public Practice utilising Outsourced Services should evaluate the Member's ability to comply with Subsection 130 Professional Competence and Due Care of the Code. - A Member in Public Practice who is considering utilising Outsourced Services should take reasonable steps to determine that the Outsourced Service Provider has the required professional competence, skills, capacity, policies and procedures to conduct the Outsourced Services and to manage the risks associated with Outsourcing.
+As part of the risk management process, prior to sharing confidential information with an Outsourced Service Provider, the Member should evaluate the Outsourced Service Provider's controls to safeguard such information, including whether the Outsourced Service Provider has appropriate systems and procedures in place to prevent unauthorised access. - 3.76 A Member in Public Practice who utilises an Outsourced Service Provider retains the primary responsibility to deliver the Professional Service in accordance with the Terms of Engagement with the Client and in compliance with the ethical requirements of the Code and applicable Professional Standards. - 3.87 Where a Member in Public Practice utilises Outsourced Services, the Member should disclose to the Client the geographical location of the Outsourced Service Provider and the nature and extent to which Outsourced Services are used in the delivery of the Professional Service to the Client.
 These factors impact the amount of risk associated with the Outsourced Service being delivered and the management of the confidential information of the Client.
-Where a Firm uses Outsourcing on a regular basis with many Clients, a standard form of disclosure may be used by the Firm. - 3.10 The Member in Public Practice should consider obtaining written consent from the Client to use Outsourced Services.
-Appropriate forms of written consent from a Client include a signed engagement letter that incorporates details of the intended Outsourcing activities and acknowledgement of the acceptance of use of Outsourced Services. - 3.11 The use of an Outsourced Service Provider may create threats to compliance with the fundamental principles of the Code as well as risks associated with non-compliance with applicable laws and regulations (for example, the Privacy Act 1988 (Cth)).
-A Member in Public Practice should consider potential threats to the fundamental principles in accordance with Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework of the Code.
-Where threats cannot be eliminated or reduced to an Acceptable Level and the Member is considering resigning from an Engagement, then the Member is reminded to consider the legal and other implications of existing contractual arrangements. - 3.12 A Member in Public Practice who becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations when utilising Outsourced Services is required to comply with Section 360 Responding to Non-Compliance with Laws and Regulations of the Code.
+Where a Firm uses Outsourcing on a regular basis with many Clients, a standard form of disclosure may be used by the Firm.

+- 3.98 The Member should consider obtaining written consent from the Client to use Outsourced Services.
+Appropriate forms of written consent from a Client include a signed Engagement Letter that incorporates details of the intended Outsourcing activities and acknowledgement of the acceptance of use of Outsourced Services. - 3.10 When a Member in Public Practice is considering using Outsourced Services, the Member should consider the Client's specific requirements and whether there is any prohibition on the use of Outsourced Services, including the use of an Outsourced Service Provider operating outside of Australia. - 3.119 The use of an Outsourced Service Provider may create threats to compliance with the fundamental principles of the Code as well as risks associated with non-compliance with applicable laws and regulations; (for example, the Privacy Act 1988 (Cth)).
+A Member in Public Practice should consider potential threats to the fundamental principles in accordance with Section 100 Part 1 Complying with the Code, Fundamental Principles and Conceptual Framework of the Code.
+Where threats cannot be eliminated or reduced to an Acceptable Level and the Member is considering resigning from an Engagement, then the Member is reminded to consider the legal and other implications of existing contractual arrangements. - 3.12 A Member in Public Practice who becomes aware of instances of non-compliance with laws and regulations when utilising Outsourced Services is required to comply with Section 360 Responding to Non-Compliance with Laws and Regulations of the Code.1